-As a professional I will adapt to your project specifications and budget while offering multiple options.
+As a professional I will adapt to your project specifications and budget while offering multiple services.

 Top line writing.